21 ways to spring clean your blog (plus checklist)

-Make sure the theme you are using is up-to-date (though take care with updating some themes, as you may lose customisations.
-This is why it’s best to have a parent and child theme configuration – you can update the parent theme, e.g. Genesis and you don’t lose the customisations, as they are made to the child theme.
+Make sure the theme you are using is up-to-date (though take care with updating some themes, as you may lose customizations.
+This is why it’s generally best to have a parent and child theme configuration – you can update the parent theme, e.g. Kadence and you don’t lose the customizations, as they are made to the child theme.
 If in doubt, consult your theme developer or website designer.)

 Again, make sure you do a backup of your blog BEFORE you update your theme, just in case there are any problems.